getml/getml-community/README.md

 In other words, it generates the kind of features you would normally build manually.
 But it automatically generates thousands of features and then automatically picks the best, saving you a lot of manual work.

-More importantly, it can do so considerably faster than any other open-source framework for these purposes.
-As far as we know, it is the fastest open-source tool for feature engineering in the world!
+### Documentation

+Check out the full documentation on https://docs.getml.com/latest/.

 ## Benchmarks

-We evaluated the performance of getML's FastProp algorithm against five other open-source tools for automated feature engineering on relational data and time series: _tsflex_, _featuretools_, _tsfel_, _tsfresh_ and _kats_.
+We evaluated the performance of [getML's FastProp algorithm](https://docs.getml.com/latest/user_guide/feature_engineering/feature_engineering.html#fastprop) against five other open-source tools for automated feature engineering on relational data and time series: [_tsflex_](https://github.com/predict-idlab/tsflex), [_featuretools_](https://www.featuretools.com/), [_tsfel_](https://github.com/fraunhoferportugal/tsfel), [_tsfresh_](https://github.com/blue-yonder/tsfresh) and [_kats_](https://github.com/facebookresearch/Kats).
 The datasets used include:

-1. Air Pollution | Hourly data on air pollution and weather in Beijing, China.
+1. Air Pollution
+    * Hourly data on air pollution and weather in Beijing, China.
+2. Interstate94
-2. Interstate94 | Hourly data on traffic volume on the Interstate 94 from Minneapolis to St. Paul.
+    * Hourly data on traffic volume on the Interstate 94 from Minneapolis to St. Paul.
+3. Dodgers
-3. Dodgers | Five-minute measurements of traffic near Los Angeles, affected by games hosted by the LA Dodgers (an American baseball team).
+    * Five-minute measurements of traffic near Los Angeles, affected by games hosted by the LA Dodgers.
+4. Energy
-4. Energy | Ten-minute measurements of the electricity consumption of a single household.
+    * Ten-minute measurements of the electricity consumption of a single household.
+5. Tetouan
-5. Tetouan | Ten-minute electricity consumption of three different zones in Tetouan City, Mexico
+    * Ten-minute electricity consumption of three different zones in Tetouan City, Mexico

 The plots shown below contain the *runtime per feature* calculated relative to the runtime per feature of the fastest approach.
 The fastest approach turns out to be the getML's FastProp, so it gets a value 1.

-We observe that for all datasets, the features produced by the different tools are quite similar, but __getML is 60-1000 times faster than other open-source tools__.
+We observe, that for all datasets, the features produced by the different tools are quite similar, but __getML is 60-1000 times faster__ than other open-source tools.

 <p align="center">
     <img style="width: 80%" src="assets/benchmarks_plot_linear.png" />